nickjj/dotfiles/README.md

 location in the script as well as view and / or change any system packages that get installed.

+The script is idempotent so you can run it more than once to stay updated.

 The install script is optimized for:

 - Ubuntu 22.04 LTS+ (native or WSL)